-Austin Transportation’s Speed Management Program works to improve safety and enhance the livability of Austin streets through context-appropriate speed reduction strategies.
-The program’s objectives to reduce egregious speeding on all street levels and the likelihood of serious injury and fatal crashes support the City’s Vision Zero goal.
-Austin Transportation is pursuing two concurrent initiatives that make up the Speed Management program:
+The Speed Management Program works to improve safety and enhance the livability of Austin streets through context-appropriate speed reduction strategies.
+Reducing egregious speeding on all street levels and the likelihood of serious injury and fatal crashes supports the City’s Vision Zero goal.
+Austin Transportation implements two concurrent initiatives that make up the Speed Management program:

-- Speed limit changes: Austin Transportation conducts citywide review of existing speed limits using data and applicable engineering studies to recommend changes or reductions in speed limits, where appropriate.
+- Speed limit changes: Austin Transportation reviews existing speed limits citywide using data and applicable engineering studies to recommend changes or reductions in speed limits.

 - Traffic calming treatments: Austin Transportation uses a multi-step data-driven process to select priority street segments and construct cost-effective engineering treatments that support reduced roadway speeds.